Synthetixio/SIPs/content/sccp/sccp-273.md

 # Motivation

-The main motivation is to boost volume, as fusion mode incorporates a small amount of latency, due to trade the trade being executed by 1inch keepers.
+The main motivation is to boost volume, as fusion mode incorporates a small amount of latency, due to the trade being executed by 1inch keepers.
 Hence, we should be able to provide more competitive fees.

 # Copyright